openenergyprojects/openprojectdocker/README.md

+# What is this
+This project holds info how to run the popular https://github.com/opf/openproject in docker, using only docker-compose.

 # IT infrastructure - prerequisites
 ## machine:
 - docker daemon, working with performant overlay (NOT loopback).
 For overlay, make sure /var/lib/docker is xfs.